ATTRACTIONS at IRELAND'S NATIONAL GAME & COUNTRY FAIR

 The main sporting organisations recognise the Irish Game & Country Fair status as the ROI's national game fair and we are delighted in facilitating them to take a strong promotional message not only to Ireland's country sports enthusiasts but also members of the public.
 Please do take time to visit the following organisations on their stands and also the many others who are exhibiting.

-The NARGC is delighted to have the opportunity to sponsor the Main Arena Programme at the Irish Game & Country Fair 2016 in Birr Castle on the 27th and 28th of
+The NARGC is delighted to have the opportunity to sponsor the Main Arena Programme at the Irish Game & Country Fair 2017 in Birr Castle on the 26th and 27th of

-Fair over those years.
-As Ireland's largest game shooting and country sports organisation, the NARGC welcomes the opportunity to meet its many members who attend
+over those years.
+As Ireland's largest game shooting and country sports organisation, the NARGC welcomes the opportunity to meet its many members who attend the Fair

-the Fair over the two days and to impart specialist knowledge on varying aspects of hunting and shooting.
-In addition, information on game rearing, trapping and
+over the two days and to impart specialist knowledge on varying aspects of hunting and shooting.
+In addition, information on game rearing, trapping and grouse

-grouse management will also loom largely.
-There will be a wild bird display which is always a winner, especially with the Fairs' young enthusiasts who always find
+management will also loom largely.
+There will be a wild bird display which is always a winner, especially with the Fairs' young enthusiasts who always find pheasants,

 All organs of the NARGC will be represented at the Fair.

-will be in excess of 35 metres long and where our NARGC personnel will provide expert advice on the benefits of the Association in their many facets.
-If you
+be in excess of 35 metres long and where our NARGC personnel will provide expert advice on the benefits of the Association in their many facets.
+If you come to Birr

 The Busy NARGC Tent